wp-digital/inncognito/README.md

 ### Description

-Login and Registration (SSO) with user's AWS Cognito account.
+Login and Registration with user's AWS Cognito account.

 ### Install